Modern & measurable results

 Stretch and palpation of the muscle group

-With the knee in a stretched and flexed position, the leg is brought outward.
+With the knee in an extended and flexed position, the leg is brought outward.
 If there is recognizable pain, the test is positive.
-Palpation of the adductors can also give a recognizable pain.
+Palpation of the adductors may also give recognizable pain.

 Fadir stands for Flexion, ADuction and Internal Rotation.
 When there is pain with the combination of these three movements in the hip, a statement can be made about the involvement of the joint in relation to the symptoms experienced.

-The different phases in the treatment of a groin injury
+The different stages in the treatment of a groin injury

-Successful rehabilitation consists of several phases and steps.
-Good strength, stability and control are necessary to safely return to your sport.
+Successful rehabilitation consists of several stages and steps.
+Good strength, stability and control is necessary to safely return to your sport.

 Adjusting the (training) load

-In this phase there is more of a build up in strength.
-How fast this is built up depends on the reaction to the given load.
-Because the risk of a new injury is greater after previous injury, it is extremely important to make a sustainable build up in strength and coordination.
+In this phase there is more of a build-up in strength.
+How quickly this is built up depends on the reaction to the given load.
+Because the risk of a new injury is greater after a previous injury, it is extremely important to make a lasting build-up in strength and coordination.
 This is often greatly underestimated and the risk of a new injury is greater than intended.

 The final phase focuses particularly on maximum strength, jumping power and explosiveness.
-This is all necessary to be able to change direction quickly within your sport.
-We also work towards a competition condition so that you can continue to perform under fatigue.
-The quality of movement must remain good under these conditions and therefore much attention is paid to this.
+This is all necessary to quickly change direction within your sport.
+We also work towards a competitive condition so that you can continue to perform under fatigue.
+The quality of movement must remain good under these conditions.